The Definitive Guide to Flutter App Development

 Does Flutter work for existing projects or just new apps?

-When used for greenfield app development, flutter works exceptionally well, but it also provides tooling & guidance that allows developers to add this technology into legacy codebases through gradual migration techniques.
+When used for greenfield app development, Flutter works exceptionally well; it also provides tooling & guidance that allow developers to integrate this technology into legacy codebases through gradual migration techniques.

 What IDEs and tools does Flutter support?